 Links to our favorite websites

 One of our most asked questions is: Where do you get your watercolor journals?
 These days more book makers are making blank books with watercolor, but they don't seem to make it consistently to our local art supply stores.
-So, we make our own in classes hosted by Brenda Jatho.
+Many times we make our own in classes hosted by Brenda Jatho.
 We make our hand sewn coptic stitch binding, hard covers with chip board and lovely papers as covers and inside the cover in her classes which can be found at: www.brendabooks.com.

 Brenda Books: Brenda Jatho's handmade books have just come online!
 Designer and Craftsperson, Brenda Jatho, creates her hand bound journals by going through a process of prototyping until the journal is exactly how she wants it.
 She uses an array of fine materials to craft the journals including: fine watercolor papers, decorative end papers, beautiful cover materials, ribbons, beads and other accessories.
 Much of her work is inspired by the artistic needs of artists Gay Kraeger, Christina Lopp and the students of their Illustrated Watercolor Journaling workshops.
+Her love of beads and books has prompted the design of her Beaded Spine Journals which can found on Etsy.

 Renaissance Art - wonderful leather bound books